asyncapi/website/pages/docs/tools/asyncapi-cli.md

 curl -OL https://github.com/asyncapi/cli/releases/download/<replace this with the specific CLI version e.g v0.13.0>/asyncapi.deb
 ```

-All AsynAPI CLI releases are listed [here](https://github.com/asyncapi/cli/releases)

-### Other Distros
+#### Other distros
-For other Linux distros, you can install the AsyncAPI CLI using the archive `tar.gz` file.
+You can install the AsyncAPI CLI for other Linux distros using the archive `tar.gz` file.
 To download the latest release of the CLI, run this command in your terminal:
 ```sh
 curl -OL https://github.com/asyncapi/cli/releases/latest/download/asyncapi.tar.gz
 ```